 (o) Enrollment policy and application for admission;

+(p) Attendance policy;

-(p) Expulsion policy; and
+(q) Expulsion policy; and

-(q) Location of facilities, if such change involves relocating to or adding a facility in another municipality or school district.
+(r) Location of facilities, if such change involves relocating to or adding a facility in another municipality or school district.

 (3) Consideration of Amendment Requests.
 The Commissioner may consider a Commonwealth of Massachusetts virtual school's compliance with applicable state, federal, and local law and the evidence the virtual school has provided regarding the areas set forth in 603 CMR 52.11(2) in reaching a determination regarding a virtual school's request to amend its certificate.